 - Disk cache - Most HDDs and SSDs include a small amount of RAM that serves as a disk cache.
 A typical disk cache for a 1 terabyte hard drive is 32 megabytes, while a 2 TB hard drive may have a 64 MB cache.
 This small amount of RAM can make a big difference in the drive's performance.
 For example, when you open a folder with a large number of files, the references to the files may be automatically saved in the disk cache.
 The next time you open the folder, the list of files may load instantly instead of taking several seconds to appears.

 - Processor cache - Processor caches are even smaller than disk caches.
 This is because a processor cache contains tiny blocks of data, such as frequently used instructions, that can be accessed quickly by the CPU.
 Modern processors often contain an L1 cache that is right next to the processor and an L2 cache that is slightly further away.
 The L1 cache is the smallest (around 64 KB), while the L2 cache may be around 2 MB in size.
 Some high-end processors even include an L3 cache, which is larger than the L2 cache.
-When a processor accesses data from a higher level caches, it may also move the data to the lower level cache for faster access next time.
+When a processor accesses data from a higher-level cache, it may also move the data to the lower-level cache for faster access next time.